tudo-aqua/bgw/bgw-docs/src/main/jekyll/components/container/container.md

 ### Add and remove

-The most important feature of a container is to add to and remove components from it.
+The most important feature of a container is to add to and remove /components from it.

 Adding a Component is as simple as calling the ``add()`` function with the component as its argument.
 Optionally an index